Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Block Gauss Quadratures via the Block Lanczos Algorithm

-In the scalar case $p=1$, the measure $\mu$ and quadrature weights are scalar-valued and in Gauss-Radau quadrature one prescribes one of the quadrature nodes at $x_1=0$.
-The extension of the Gauss-Radau quadrature to the block case that we propose is to prescribe the first quadrature point at $x_1=0$ with quadrature weight $w_i$ of rank $p$.
+Gauss-Radau quadrature has been extended to the block case in Section~4.3 of \cite{Lun18} where $p$ quadrature nodes are prescribed that are distinct and {\it larger} than the maximum eigenvalue of $A$.
+In this extension of the Gauss-Radau quadrature to the block case, we propose to prescribe the first quadrature point at $0$ with quadrature weight $w_i$ of rank $p$.}